BasvManen/KBE_Assignment/README.txt

 The user has to specify a desired target downforce in Newton, which the application will consequently try to find by adjusting one of the above mentioned parameters.
-If the desired downforce is found, the application will open the GUI ???
+If the desired downforce is found, the application will save the geometry for which the desired downforce is obtained and the ParaPy GUI will be opened.
+Here, the geometry can be visualized and the lift and drag distribution of the optimized spoiler can be plotted.